dummifiedme/TheNotebook/NotesVault/_Planner/E-AG Lecture 1.md

 What are Values?
-- Are the standards which helps us to evaluate something or make judgement about how  deisrable or underisrable that thing is to us. - moral philosophy
+- Values are the standards which helps us to evaluate something or make judgement about how  deisrable or undesirable that thing is to us. - moral philosophy
 - That thing can be a person, a place, an object or any event
 - We are more likely to make choices that support our value system then choices that will not
 - Values are core beliefs and emotions